 My son’s goal is to have a savings so that he can be debt free when as he grows.
 That alone is more value than gold to me.
-If you’re in love with this vintage buffet, he is offering it for sale in my shop.
+Also, if you’re in love with this vintage buffet, he is offering it for sale in my shop.
 (SOLD)

 We hope this project inspired you to give old, beat up furniture a try because the honesty don’t make them like they used to.
-Like I told my son…”Just think of how awesome your home will be someday because YOU can make things happen.”
-Do pin and share to inspire others too!
+Likewise, like I told my son…”Just think of how awesome your home will be someday because YOU can make things happen.”
+In addition, pin and share to inspire others too!